Definition of Outstanding Shares

 It is important to keep a close watch on the company’s Outstanding Shares as this number doesn’t remain static and keeps changing on account of new issues and repurchasing by the company more often.
 Further, investors must watch the new shares issued, diluting the value.

-Another important thing to watch with Outstanding Shares is the promoter holding, Institutional holding, and pledge created by the Promoter on their holdings, as all these factors impact the market price movement of the company and need to be taken into consideration by Investors.
+Another important thing to watch with Outstanding Shares is the promoter holding, Institutional holding, and pledge created by the Promoter on their holdings, as all these factors impact the market price movement of the company and need to be considered by Investors.

 Diluted Shares Outstanding

-Diluted Share Outstanding is an important yardstick that impacts the Earnings per Share of the company.
+Diluted Share Outstanding is an important yardstick that impacts the company’s Earnings per Share.
 Usually, analysts compute both EPS and Diluted EPS to provide a holistic view of the market participants about the profitability per share.

-Further, the higher the diluted share outstanding, the more adverse impact it will have on the company’s earnings per share due to further dilution of equity.
+Further, the higher the diluted share outstanding, the more adverse impact it will have on the company’s earnings per share due to further equity dilution.

 Outstanding Shares vs Issued Shares